 The adjacent Patoka National Wildlife Refuge offers several trails to the southwest of Columbia Mine.
 Boyd Trail has a pier that extends into Snakey Point Marsh; itís worth a gander.
 Maxey Marsh Nature Trail is my favorite, if often overgrown.

-Directions: Gibson and Pike counties.
-From I-69 Exit 33, east 4.0 miles on IN 64 to 1275 East, then north 0.3 miles to 75 South, then east ¼ mile.
-Turn left onto 1300 East, which angles northeast; this will bring you into the area in the lower left corner of the sketch above.
-I won’t try to explain all the various options you have from that point.
-Instead, I hope you’ll forgive me if I suggest you consult the sketch and explore as your interests dictate.
+Gibson County and Pike County.
+From I-69 Exit 33, east 4.0 miles on IN 64 to 1275 East, then north 0.3 miles to 75 South, then east ľ mile.
+Turn left onto 1300 East, which angles northeast; this will bring you into the area in the lower left corner of the sketch below.
+There are many options from that point; my best advice is to consult the sketch and explore as your interests dictate.